-Our three day training Bootcamp will take place from 18-20 April 2018, in the Centre for Genomic Regulation in Barcelona.
+Our three day training Bootcamp took place from 18-20 April 2018, in the Centre for Genomic Regulation in Barcelona.

 AgendaDay 1 – 18 April

 Today revolves around the different aspects of open science, and the materials that can support your training events.